The Lowland Lobban STR “motif” predates surnames (rev. Dec. 2022)

 A new level of ancestors and their descendant families

-What is really exciting to me about the motif, and the fact that the Holmes results have pushed JFS0275 back before surnames, is that the we now have a tool to explore another level of ancestry, the ancestors of our 1450AD MRCA, or at least the constellation of families among their descendants.
+[Dec.
+2021] What is really exciting to me about the motif, and the fact that the Holmes results have pushed JFS0275 back before surnames, is that the we now have a tool to explore another level of ancestry, the ancestors of our 1450AD MRCA, or at least the constellation of families among their descendants.
 There are other Limb 7 matches of interest — Hemphill, Scarborough, and Nash.
-The two Nashes now have a haplogroup in a branch at the level of JFS0275, under a new haplogroup JFS0279 as the common ancestor (see diagram below).
+The two Nashes now have a haplogroup in a branch at the level of JFS0275, under a new haplogroup JFS0279 as the common ancestor (see diagram below) but do not have the complete motif.
 I anticipate that the others will connect somewhere in this cluster over the Lowland Lobbans.
-I have yet to find out whether the Nashes have the motif, or something like it.
 Taafe, one step further back at JFS0282, has two differences from the Lobban motif, so it is probably not recognizable.

 I see this cluster of families from our earlier ancestors as a higher taxonomic level (it would be called an Order in biological classification), visually like a banyan tree with a three-dimensional array of roots coming down from the starting point.
 These families do not include everyone with those names, of course.
 For example, Loban has two unrelated families and the Holmes donor has told me they have no matches to the English Holmes.